QCoDeS/broadbean/README.md

 The name: The broad bean is one of my favourite pulses.

+### Formal requirements

+The broadbean package only works with python 3.

 ### Installation

 On a good day, installation is as easy as